ccd-utexas/photutils/README.rst

 Note for ccd-utexas:
 =========

-When photutils is integrated with astropy, delete this repository and use photutils through anaconda.
+Purpose: This fork is used to control the photutils version in use for tsphot.
+When photutils is integrated with astropy, delete this repository and use astropy.photometry through the Anaconda distribution.

 Code in this repository is subject to being overwritten by subsequent releases of photutils.